Tenura Blog

 Creative Ways to Use Tenura Grip Strips

-At Tenura, we know grip strips are the go-to solution for improving stability and preventing slips in various environments.
+At Tenura, we know Grip Strips are the go-to solution for improving stability and preventing slips in various environments.
 Traditionally, they’re used to anchor items in place, from securing a cutting board in the kitchen to preventing tools from slipping on workbenches.
 But what if we told you that is merely scratching the surface of creative possibilities?

-Grip strips are more versatile than you might think.
+Grip Strips are more versatile than you might think.
 Their flexible, tacky, non-slip design opens the door to various imaginative (and genuinely helpful) alternative applications.
 Not to mention they are cut to size!
 This leaves so many possibilities open for you to get creative!
-On that note, let’s dive into some clever ways to use your Grip strips in everyday life, many of which may surprise you!
+On that note, let’s dive into some clever ways to use your Grip Strips in everyday life, many of which may surprise you!

 No more Slippery Specs

 It is a universal experience to get frustrated with your glasses sliding down your nose every 5 seconds; it's time for a solution.
-Cut a small piece of the grip strip and stick it to the inner side of the arms (behind your ears).
+Cut a small piece of the Grip Strip and stick it to the inner side of the arms (behind your ears).
 It's discreet, comfortable, and adds just the right amount of friction to keep your specs in place!

 DIY Wind Blocker (for Microphones)

 Need to do a bit of on-the-go recording, but don’t have a windscreen for your mic?
-Wrap a grip strip loosely around the head of your microphone.
+Wrap a Grip Strip loosely around the head of your microphone.
 The porous, rubbery texture can act as a makeshift wind blocker, muffling harsh wind sounds while improving grip during handheld use (it’s a win-win!)

 Ergonomic Pen or Pencil Grips

 If you struggle with hand fatigue while writing or drawing, this is for you!
-Wrap a small trip around your pen or pencil to instantly create a soft, grippy surface.
+Wrap a small piece around your pen or pencil to instantly create a soft, grippy surface.
 Ideal for people with arthritis, children learning to write, or anyone who appreciates a more comfortable, non-slip hold.

 Game Controller Enhancer